 Technology-Dependent Interactions

-While most people find virtual therapy works as well as in-person therapy, some find it difficult to establish a strong therapeutic relationship when communication is mediated through a screen.
-The lack of in-person connection can make virtual therapy feel less personal for some clients.
+While most people find virtual therapy works as well as in-person, some find it difficult to establish a strong therapeutic relationship when communication is mediated through a screen.
+The lack of in-person connection can make sessions feel less personal for some clients.
 Again, if you start to feel that that is the case, I can refer you to someone who will see you in person, but my experience is that very few people end up doing that.

 Limited Therapeutic Modalities

 Hands-On Therapies: Certain therapies, such as Eye movement desensitization, may not be as effective using virtual therapy.
-Some psychological testing is also not possible virtually.
-The most common therapies, such as psychodynamic. humanistic, and cognitive-behavioral can all be done virtually.
+Some psychological testing is also not possible.
+The most common therapies, such as psychodynamic. humanistic, and cognitive-behavioral, can all be done this way.

 Despite these limitations, online therapy has proven to be a valuable and convenient option for many individuals, providing access to mental health support when in-person sessions are not feasible.
-During virtual therapy, if I feel that an in-person therapist would be a better fit, we can discuss that.
+We can discuss that if you or I feel an in-person therapist would be a better fit.

 Virtual Counseling Studies